annotation/text-fabric/tf/docs/about/volumes.md

 When we extract a volume in order to turn it into a loadable dataset, we have to shift this big enumeration in a rather intricate way.

-In order to offer an efficient API, Text-Fabric needs to compute and store data about the dataset as a whole, and it is difficult to transform the precomputed data of the whole work into the precomputed data of a portion of it.
+In order to offer an efficient API, TF needs to compute and store data about the dataset as a whole, and it is difficult to transform the pre-computed data of the whole work into the pre-computed data of a portion of it.

 Another holistic thing that causes problems is that there may be data in the work that is not strictly localized to single volumes: